leticiamrosa/leticiamrosa/README.md

 ---
   ✨ Hello, I'm Leticia, welcome to my github! ✨

   - 💻  I'm a front-end engineer currently working at Vizir Software Studio
+  - 🎓  Postgraduate student in Software Engineering at PUC-SP
-  - 🎯 I'm a lifelong learner with a focus on build and generating results
+  - 🎯  A lifelong learner with a focus on build and generating results
   - 📚  I'm currently learning and improve about the solutions of software architecture, design patterns and algorithms

 ---